SyedMdKamruzzaman/angularqa/README.md

    - An Observable is a function that converts the ordinary stream of data into an Observable stream of data.
 3. What is asynchoronous programming?
    - Asynchronous programming is a technique that enables your program to start a potentially long-running task and still be able to be responsive to other events while that task runs, rather than having to wait until that task has finished.
+4. Asynchoronous vs Multithreading
+   -  multithreading programming is all about concurrent execution of different functions.
+Async programming is about non-blocking execution between functions, and we can apply async with single-threaded or multithreaded programming.
+So, multithreading is one form of asynchronous programming.